MuViSU/moveEZ/README.md

 Stay tuned for updates!

+# About the logo

+Logo concept developed with assistance from OpenAI’s ChatGPT
+<https://openai.com/chatgpt>; final design by Raeesa and Johané.

 # Report Bugs and Support

 If you encounter any issues or have questions, please open an issue on